Friday 16 August 2024

 As a prior-year finisher, Kate Howell, put it ‘all you see is brown, brown then green’!!
 I can’t recall seeing my hands other than feeding but blasting thru a mile each 15 mins is a proper novelty!

-Lovely touch when organiser Don gave me my unique dog-tag finisher number (#160 in history to complete) with a time of 9hours 40mins - thrilled have have come in comfortably within the 10 hour mark and saved myself and my kayaker any further punishment!
+Lovely touch when organiser Don gave me my unique dog-tag finisher number (#160 in history to complete) with a time of 9hours 40mins. #Proud - thrilled have have come in comfortably within the 10 hour mark and saved myself and my kayaker any further punishment!
 10th out of 15 with winner Jamie Proffitt taking the gold at 8:32:00.

 Part of the flood defences for the town - extreme snowstorms in the winter combined with deluge of rain in the spring creates a dangerous mixture of the town.
 Then there’s unpredictable heat and storms in the summer….no wonder North Dakota is sparsely inhabited!